SystemsApproach/security/systems.rst

 replacing the less secure Telnet used in the early days of the Internet.
 SSH can also be used to remotely execute commands and transfer files.
-It is most often used to provide strong client/server authentication/message integrity—where the SSH client runs on the user’s laptop (for example) and the SSH server runs on some remote machine that the user wants to log into—but it also supports confidentiality.
+It is most often used to provide strong client/server authentication and message integrity—where the SSH client runs on the user’s laptop (for example) and the SSH server runs on some remote machine that the user wants to log into—but it also supports confidentiality.
 Telnet provides none of these capabilities.
 Note that